Ravivarman16/zen-class-devops-documentation/010 - AWS/011 AWS EFS.md

 + Amazon EFS is built to scale **on demand to petabytes** without disrupting applications.
 + You can use Amazon EFS with AWS Cloud services and **on-premises resources.**
 + It is easy to use and offers a simple interface that enables you to create and configure file systems **quickly and easily.**

 ___

 # **Amazon EFS Features:**

 + **Fully managed:** It is a fully managed service providing NFS shared file system storage for Linux workloads.
-You needn’t worry about managing file servers or storage, updating hardware, configuring software, or performing backups.

 + **Highly available and durable:** Amazon EFS is designed for 99.999999999 percent (11 nines) of durability and up to 99.99 percent (4 nines) of availability.
 + **Shared file storage with NFS v4.0 and v4.1 support:** Amazon EFS provides secure access for thousands of connections for Amazon Elastic Compute Cloud (EC2) instances, as well as AWS container and serverless compute services.
 + **Elastic & scalable capacity:** Amazon EFS is built to elastically scale on demand without disrupting applications, you’re **billed only for what you use.**
 + **Encryption:** Amazon EFS provides a comprehensive encryption solution to help you secure both your stored data and data in flight.
-Data at rest is transparently encrypted using encryption keys managed by the AWS Key Management Service (KMS).

 ![FEATURES](https://github.com/Ravivarman16/images/blob/main/EFS/EFS_FEATURES.png)

 ___

 ## **Amazon EFS performance attributes:**